You'll See: Critical reception

 Upon release, the song received generally positive feedback.
 According to Entertainment Weekly's Ken Tucker, "You'll See" is just one of the "consumer enticements that just add to the allure".
 J. Randy Taraborrelli, the author of Madonna: An Intimate Biography, called the song, along with "One More Chance", as one of "the most sombre songs [Madonna] has ever recorded."
 Billboard's Keith Caulfield opined that the track "showcased Madonna's newly-trained vocal abilities, which would prepare audiences for her lead role in the following year's Evita".
 AllMusic's Jose F. Promis described the song as "an empowered, somewhat melodramatic, Latin-tinged ballad that helped to even further cement Madonna as a constant on adult contemporary radio, which, in turn, further distanced her from her raunchier days earlier in the decade".
 Promis also praised the Spanish version "Verás"; "[Madonna] sings the Spanish lyrics surprisingly well".
 Similarly, online magazine Queerty called "Verás" a "pleasant and unexpected surprise".
 James Masterton for Dotmusic said it is "a ballad that ranks as one of the most classic singles she has ever released."
+Dave Simpson from Melody Maker noted its "soggy sop schmaltz".
+Mark Sutherland from NME complimented it as "a goodish new 'number'".
+Another NME editor, John Robinson, commented, "A tasteful snivel of violin announces that this is A CLASSY RECORD, RIGHT while the Spanish guitar plays delicately on the scorched savannah somewhere in the distance and the Madster bemoans her situation post-embarrassing being chucked scenario."
 Sal Cinquemani from Slant Magazine felt that "what [Madonna] lacks in power or range, she makes up for with nuance and feeling [...]
 On her 1995 hit ballad 'You’ll See' she conveys both the smoldering melodrama and stoic sorrow of a woman scorned".
 Billboard critic Timothy White called it a "bittersweet serenade."
 In another review from the publication, Larry Flick called it a "deliciously fruitful collaboration with...
 Foster".
 Flick further added in his review: